Chmpragyan/weather_app_using_flutter/README.md

 # Weather App using Flutter
-The project is a simple weather app that displays the weather of given places.
+The project is a simple weather app that displays the current weather of given places.

 # Features
 - Displays splash screen with timer, background image and skip button to skip splashscreen